 Bulls Break(down) Came Long Before All-Star Weekend

-CHICAGO, IL — The Chicago Bulls hit the break with no All-Stars, a record of 14-44 (good for 13th in the East) and a myriad of issues.
-But the reality is their breakdown occurred long before the NBA annual mid-season hiatus.
+CHICAGO, IL — The Chicago Bulls hit the break with no All-Stars, a record of 14-44 (good for 13th in the East), and a myriad of issues.
+But the reality is their breakdown occurred long before the NBA’s annual mid-season hiatus.

 Chicago entered the 2018-19 season with renewed hope of future success.
 They were entering the second year of their latest rebuild – there have been several in the past 15 years – and it finally seemed like they were starting to repair their image in the eyes of free agents with the signing of Jabari Parker.

-Well, that rebuild is still stuck at square-one as the ‘core’ has not had significant enough time playing together to truly evaluate if they actually play well together.
+Well, that rebuild is still stuck at square one as the ‘core’ has not had significant enough time playing together to truly evaluate if they play well together.
 And Parker has been shipped out for Otto Porter after the Bulls apparently forgot who they were signing.

-Injuries have hurt as every member of the Bulls young nucleus has missed significant time throughout the season.
-It has not always looked like a functioning unit even when they do all play, though.
-And the tea-leaves suggest who management sees as the next domino to fall.
+Injuries have hurt as every member of the Bulls’ young nucleus has missed significant time throughout the season.
+It has not always looked like a functioning unit even when they all play, though.
+And the tea leaves suggest who management sees as the next domino to fall.

-Because they lack consistent outside shooting from the point, defenses are able to clog the lanes, preventing the drives off shot-fakes that (should) make both Lavine and Markkanen dangerous.
+Because they lack consistent outside shooting from the point, defenses can clog the lanes, preventing the drives off shot-fakes that (should) make both Lavine and Markkanen dangerous.
 This is also the reason there has been renewed talk of moving Lavine to point, a position he has played with success in the past.

 That makes sense if the Bulls were to select a guard such as RJ Barrett or Cam Reddish in the draft.
 But signs seem to point to them looking at Ja Morant of Murray State.
 Bulls boss John Paxson has not committed to Dunn and Morant’s buzz is building.